 Be Gentle with Grammar

-Today’s word advice: Don’t be a grammar Nazi.
+Today’s word advice: Don’t be the Grammar Patrol.

-It’s so much more important to preserve relationships, to receive the intended communication rather than to enforce proper usage in texting, Facebook, freewrites, message boards, or any quick writing that does not rise to the level of some kind of permanence.
+It’s so much more important to preserve relationships, to receive the intended communication rather than to enforce proper usage in texting, social media, freewrites, message boards, or any quick writing that does not rise to the level of some kind of permanence.

 Yes, every day people write “your” and mean “you’re” or they write “here” when they meant “hear” or “loose” when they meant “lose.”
 I “would of come” is hard to read.
 I admit.
 But if I say it out loud, I know what it means.